vschroeter/obsidian-virtual-linker/README.md

 - "Matching any part of a word": Any part of a word is matched.
 E.g. "Note" will match "Notebook".

 If you choose "Matching any part of a word", you furthermore have the option to suppress the link suffix for these matches to avoid cluttering your text.

+By default, links to the currently active note are suppressed.
+Currently, however, this suppression applies to all visible notes (if multiple tabs are open), not just the currently active note.
+You can change this behavior in the settings.

 ### Styling of the links